muesli4/table-layout/README.md

                        , rowG ["Jane", "162.2"]
                        ]
 ```
-A row group is a group of rows which form one cell, meaning that each line of a group is not visually seperated from the other ones.
+A row group is a group of rows which form one cell.
+This means that each line of a group is not visually seperated from the other ones.
 In addition we specify the style and an optional header (which is not used by default).
 This will yield the following result:

 ```
 ╭──────┬────────╮